tc39/proposal-eventual-send/README.md

 These methods are analogous to the `Reflect` API, but asynchronously invoke a delegated promise's handler regardless of whether the target has resolved.
-This is necessary in order to allow pipelining of messages before the exact destination is known (i.e. after the delegated promise is resolved).
+This is necessary in order to allow pipelining of messages before the exact destination is known (i.e. before the delegated promise is resolved).

 ```js
 Promise.get(target, prop); // Promise<result>